bridgetseghy/bridgetseghy.github.io/_pages/research.md

 Abi-Hassan, Sahar, Janet M. Box-Steffensmeier, Dino P. Christenson, Laura Moses, Bridget Seghy, Harper Strickland, Natalie Thacker, and Trey Thoma, "Pardoning on Different Terms: Presidential Discretion, Donors and the Timing of Clemency" *Under Review*

-Seghy, Bridget, "From District to Nation:  When Members of Congress: The Nationalization of Congressional Homestyles"
+Seghy, Bridget, "From District to Nation: The Nationalization of Congressional Homestyles"

 Seghy, Bridget, "Smile for the Camera: How Visibility Impacts Incivility in Congressional Communications"